nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_replacment.md

 - The receiver of the new document **SHOULD** mark the original and replacement document as null and void and report a error to the sender using the ITK Response message and appropriate code see [ITK3 response codes](https://developer.nhs.uk/apis/itk3messagedistribution/explore_response_codes.html) for further information.
 - The sender of the new document **SHOULD** mark the original and replacement document as null and void once it receives the ITK3 Response indicating that the replacement document could not be processed.

+**Points to Note about eDischarge Replacements**

+- Replacements **MAY** be done more than once and the new document always refers to the previous document multiple replacements **SHOULD** be avoided due to complexity of maintaining the audit trail etc.
+- Replacement documents **SHOULD** be sent within 24 hours of the original document.

-## FHIR Elements Used for Replacement ##
+## FHIR Elements Used for Replacement##

 - Composition.identifier@value on old document - UUID of original document
 - Composition.identifier@value on new document - UUID of new document
-- Composition.relatesTo.code@value fixed value of "replaces"
+- Composition.relatesTo.code@value fixed value of "replaces" - added to the new document
-- Composition.relatesTo.targetIdentifier@value = UUID of original document
+- Composition.relatesTo.targetIdentifier@value = UUID of original document - added to the new document

+Replacements **MAY** be done more than once and the new document always refers to the previous document multiple replacements **SHOULD** be avoided due to complexity of maintaining the audit trail etc.

 ## Example of Use of relatesTo Element ##